pengzhouzp/pengzhouzp.github.io/_pages/main.md

 # Review
 ## Journal
 * IEEE Journal on Emerging and Selected Topics in Circuits and Systems
+* IEEE Transactions on Circuits and Systems I: Regular Papers
 * IEEE Transactions on Circuits and Systems II: Express Briefs
 * Memetic Computing